 Stay near the 7 Train

 The Grand in Grand Hyatt New York performs double duty, describing the hotel’s size (1,306 rooms) and location next to Grand Central Station above the stop for the 7 subway train to the open.
-Tennis players, coaches and officials have checked in for years (the USTA recently held its 2018 Tennis Teachers Conference here).
+Tennis players, coaches and officials have checked in for years (the USTA has held its annual Tennis Teachers Conferences here for years).
 In years past the lobby has been decorated with rackets and balls.
 Grand Hyatt New York, 109 East 42nd Street, 212 883-1234

-If watching the open inspires you to pick up a racket, consider the Millennium Hilton New York One UN Plaza.
+Does watching the open inspire you to pick up a racket?
+Consider the Millennium Hilton New York One UN Plaza.
 Besides 439 rooms, many overlooking the East River and the United Nations, and a landmarked 1970s green marble lobby, the Millennium One UN Plaza is the only hotel with its own tennis courts (you need to book a court in advance).
 Rooms range from ordinary doubles to enormous suites ideal for families.
 Bonus: the hotel is a ten-to-15-minute walk to the 7 subway train at Grand Central.
 Millennium Hilton New York One UN Plaza, One UN Plaza, 212 758-1234

 Though The Carlyle isn’t offering U.S. Open packages this year, this silky Art Deco tower with suites the size of apartments and a subtle but seasoned security team is a hotel of choice for the game’s top earners.
-Rodger Federer checked in for years (the hotel wouldn’t say if he’s returning this year).
+Roger Federer has checked in for years.
 And if you want a break from tennis, the hotel is steps away from The Met Breuer, The Frick and the Metropolitan Museum of Art.
 The Carlyle, 35 East 75th at Madison Avenue, 212 744-1600

 Stay in Queens